 As our writing has hastened, the technology that makes it easier for us to play by the rules has kept up.
 I can’t say the same for shopping, especially ethical shopping.
 And now that we’ve climbed out of the recession, we need something to keep us in check and prevent us from falling back into patterns of thoughtless consumption.

 DoneGood is a company with a solution.
 It’s a Chrome browser extension, in the same vein as Grammarly, that suggests ethical alternatives when you shop on Google, Amazon or a prominent brand’s site.
+Shopping on these sites in conjunction with using Raise for sourcing the latest discount codes can make sure that you’re getting a good deal on whatever you buy.
+Who doesn’t like a bargain?
+It can certainly make a big difference when it comes to sticking to your budget.

 Is Zara.com your go to for an edgy look?
 DoneGood suggests Modavanti.
 Prefer Madewell for New Englander vibes?
 DoneGood introduces you to Raven+Lily.
 Take your Shavasana in Lulu?
 DoneGood thinks YogaDemocracy would add some color to your asanas.
 I could go on…but I’ll let you try it yourself.